stanleyye/sketchpad/README.md

 # sketchpad
-A sketchpad design using HTML/CSS/JS
+A sketchpad design using Javript